-The Austrian trade union initiative from GPA and Vida "More of us.
-Better for all" have built a large-scale campaign demand better staffing levels and have among other things called for 20 % more staff in hospitals and for a uniform calculation of personnel requirement for all hospital and care facilities, which should be defined with employees' involvement and take into account absences such as holidays, sick leave, training, pregnancy and maternity leave.
-To achieve their goals, the unions have used innovative strategies, combining concrete policy proposals (undertaking surveys to point to alarming working conditions, using academic studies determining staff requirements and staff calculation models), promotional and outreach activities (a wide range of promotional materials, using petitions, mobilizations and effective actions such as using cardboard figures to symbolically point to staff shortages), as well as coalition-building and legislative actions (joining forces with the Chamber of Labour and the Medical

-Association to undertake a parliamentary citizens' initiative for more staffing).
+UNI Europa affiliates around Europe have been leading the way and campaigning for better and safer staffing levels.
+For example, the Austrian trade union initiative from GPA and Vida "More of us.
+Better for all" have built a large-scale campaign demand better staffing levels and have among other things called for 20 % more staff in hospitals and a uniform calculation of personnel requirement for all hospital and care facilities that should be defined with employees' involvement take into account absences such as holidays, sick leave, training, pregnancy and maternity leave.
+To achieve their goals, the unions have used innovative strategies, combining concrete policy proposals (undertaking surveys to point to alarming working conditions, using academic studies determining staff requirements and staff calculation models), promotional and outreach activities (a wide range of promotional materials, using petitions, mobilizations and effective actions such as using cardboard figures to symbolically point to staff shortages), as well as coalition-building and legislative action (joining forces with Chamber of Labour and Medical Association to undertake a parliamenary citizens' initiative for more staffing).

-UNI Europa managed to secure a binding global agreement with the largest private care provider Orpea that covers 70,000 employees in 23 countries, a first global agreement of its kind in the healthcare and private retirement facilities sector.
-The global agreement brings many positive commitments, including on the exercise of freedom of association (for example, ORPEA committed to training managers and supervisors on their obligation to remain neutral on the question of unionisation), union access (ensuring free access without the presence of the local management and extending it to induction meetings, the training of employees, digital access etc.), and employment standards (ORPEA committed to avoid precarious employment by systematically favouring full-time employment).
-Additionally, the company agreed to establish a joint working group "to raise staff-resident ratio, tackle high levels of labour turnover in the company, promote quality care and address labour shortages in the care sector", that will jointly develop and monitor a five-year plan on the issues of retention and career development.

-UNI Global Union coordinated with more than 100 investors with US\$3.35 trillion in assets under management-and launched a set of expectations for for the nursing home sector which included uplifting wages to living wage levels, ensuring sufficient staffing levels, shifting away from using precarious contracts, respecting workers' right to freedom of association and engaging in constructive social dialogue.
-The number of investors signing the statement continues to grow.

-Our affiliates all over Europe have in the past two years expanded collective bargaining and improved working conditions, and have especially increased their activity in Central, SouthEast and East Europe, the regions which usually have lower levels of collective bargaining.
-For example, successful organizing efforts have been undertaken in the Czech Republic, Poland, Croatia and Slovenia, among others.
-In Slovenia, after more than 18 months of organizing during a global pandemic, dialysis workers at six Fresenius Medical Care's Nefrodial clinics in Slovenia improved conditions and pay through their first company-specific agreement: the employees received on average between 20 and 30 percent higher salaries and negotiated an annual 1.33 per cent pay rise for each year of employment in the company for all employees in the Nefrodial clinics.
+- UNI Europa managed to secure a binding global agreement with the largest private care provider Orpea that covers 70,000 employees in 23 countries, a first global agreement of its kind in the healthcare and private retirement facilities sector1.
+The global agreement brings many positive commitments, including on the exercise of freedom of association (for example, ORPEA committed to training managers and supervisors on their obligation to remain neutral on the question of unionization), union access (ensuring free access without the presence of the local management and extending it to induction meetings, the training of employees, digital access etc.), and employment standards (ORPEA committed to avoid precarious employment by systematically favouring full-time employment).
+Additionally, the company agreed to establish a joint working group "to raise staff-resident ratio, tackle high levels of labour turnover in the company, promote quality care and address labour shortages in the care sector"2 that will jointly develop and monitor a five-year plan on the issues of retention and career development. - UNI Global Union coordinated with more than 100 investors with US\$3.35 trillion in assets under management-and launched a set of expectations for for the nursing home sector which included uplifting wages to living wage levels, ensuring sufficient staffing levels, shifting away from using precarious contracts, respecting workers' right to freedom of association and engaging in constructive social dialogue3.
+The number of investors signing the statement continues to grow. - Our affiliates have all over Europe have in the past two years expanded collective bargaining and improved working conditions, and have especially increased their activity in Central, SouthEast and East Europe, the regions which usually have lower levels of collective bargianing.
+For example, successful organization examples have been undertaken in the Czech Republic, Poland, Croatia and Slovenia, among others.
+In Slovenia, after more than 18 months of organizing during a global pandemic, dialysis workers at six Fresenius Medical Care's Nefrodial clinics in Slovenia improved conditions and pay through their first company-specific agreement: the emploeyees received on average between 20 and 30 percent higher salaries and negotiated an